-Thanking the Earth: News on our evolving food and farming strategy
+Thanking the Earth: Our evolving food and farming strategy

 At Earth Trust, our role as farmers and producers of food is an important part of our identity and the greenspaces we care for.
 Food itself is an important conduit to engaging people in the environment and the natural world.
 We have a part to play in advocating and demonstrating food production systems that support our priorities of biodiversity, climate and health.

-As part of our refreshed outlook we revisited our Food and Farming strategy.
-Surreptitiously, the completion of this work coincided with the publication of the government’s long-awaited food strategy.
+As part of our refreshed outlook we revisited our Food and Farming strategy, which coincided with the publication of the government’s long-awaited food strategy.